comp1100/comp1100.github.io/_sources/workshops/Week_2_team_dynamics.md

 <p style="text-align:center; font-weight:bold;"> Devices closed for this discussion </p>

-- **Purpose**: What does you want to achieve in the meeting?
+- **Purpose**: What do you want to achieve in the meeting?
 Explicitly stating this will provide context before the meeting begins.
 - **Participants**: Who is expected to be there?
 Assign a chair (who will run the meeting) and a note-taker.
 - **Discussion Points**: What are the topics, issues or problems?
 Identify who will lead each discussion point.
   ```{tip}
   Research shows that if you write the discussion point item on your agenda as what **outcome** you want from the meeting, it focuses the attendees.
 So instead of: "Prototype" or even "Discuss prototype features", write the point as: "Identify which features we will prototype".
   ```
 - **Times**: Assign a start time each item, and stick to it!
 If it is clear this needs more time, 'park' it until the end of the meeting, and defer to another meeting if you don't have time at the end.
 - **Action Items**: Those things that need to be done after the meeting.
-These are things that should go on your team please, such as on Trello.
+These are things that should go on your team planner, such as on Trello.
 So, an action item should say: **who does what by when?**
-- **Supporting Documentation & Materials**: Anything else you need; e.g. if you want to discuss how you are going to assign software features to be implemented by team members, have the list of features.her multimedia.
+- **Supporting Documentation & Materials**: Anything else you need; e.g. if you want to discuss how you are going to assign software features to be implemented by team members, have the list of features ready.

 Every meeting type will be different, but in general these are the most critical requirements of a meeting.
 This structure is a suggestion and should be moulded to requirements.